theUniC/theunic.github.com/source/_posts/2013-07-23-my-new-and-shiny-personal-blog.markdown

 ## The cons ##

 Must admit.
-Octopress / Jekyll it isn't the silver bullet.
+Octopress / Jekyll isn't the silver bullet.

 1. It's hard to get started.
 I'm a ruby newby! :(
 2. Don't use Octopress if your main concern it's not only to write content.